Colt Stadium: Season totals

 The three seasons combined to 2,369,731; the first season at the Astrodome drew 2,151,470 in 1965.

 Mexico

 Torreón

 By the early 1970s, Colt Stadium had become a county tax liability, with a lien on it.
 In 1971, it was sold to the owners of the Algodoneros del Unión Laguna, a Mexican League team, and was dismantled and shipped in pieces over the next four years to Torreón, Coahuila, Mexico, for use as the team's home venue.
 Renamed Estadio Superior in a naming rights deal with a beer sponsor, Unión Laguna used the stadium between 1975 and 1981.
 It was located near the Estadio Corona soccer stadium on land used today for a soft drink company.
-The stadium was popularly known as the Estadio Mecano or Millón de Tuercas (Million Screws) due to its ability to be assembled and its resemblance to an Erector set.
+The stadium was popularly known as the Estadio Mecano or Millón de Tuercas (Million Screws) due to its resemblance to an Erector Set and its ability to be assembled and disassembled.

 Tampico

 In 1981, the owner of Unión Laguna, Juan Abusaid Ríos, had a falling out with Governor of Coahuila José de las Fuentes.
 Abusaid sold the team to the Sindicato de Trabajadores Petroleros de la República Mexicana (Union of Oil Workers of the Mexican Republic), which moved the franchise to Tampico, Tamaulipas.
 While the stadium was taken down in Torreón and moved to Tampico, the franchise spent the 1982 season in Monclova, Coahuila as the Astros de Monclova.

 In 1983, the Astros became the Astros de Tamaulipas, playing three full seasons at the stadium, known in Tampico as the Estadio Ángel Castro.
 The franchise moved again after the 1985 season, this time without the stadium.
 The Mexico City Tigers bought the stadium with the intent of moving it yet again to serve as the club's new home, but with the venue already showing structural weakness after years in the humid Tampico climate, the plans were scuttled.
 Ultimately, some rows of seats were reassembled at a ballfield in Pasteje, Jocotitlán, State of Mexico, and the others remained in a Tampico playground until that, too, was demolished.
 El Mecano became the only major league ballpark to be sent down to the minors and the only one to play host to three professional teams in two nations.